ACC-Style/PrototypingACCorg/_arches_prototypes/ACCNavigator/states.md

 ----------
 ### Analytics

 This system should either through google or a log system track how a the user completes a result or where it is abandoned.
-Abandoned is defined when the user restarts the widget.
+Abandoned is defined when the user resets the Widget.

 #### Sample Data

-`Date, Success , First Word, Second Word, Result Clicked On`
+`Date Time Stamp, Success or Reset , First Word, Second Word, Result Clicked On`

 ----------